Sakthivel-ml/Sales-Data-Analysis-SQL/README.md

 **Execute the queries to analyze the data.**

 ## License

-**This project is licensed under the MIT License - see the LICENSE file for details.**
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project, provided proper attribution is given.
-See the LICENSE file in this repository for more details.